zio/zio-http/docs/binary_codecs.md

 }
 ```

-Now, when we call `Body.from(Book("Zionomicon", "John De Goes", 2021"))`, it will encode the `Book` case class to a response body using the implicit `BinaryCodec[Book]`.
+Now, when we call `Body.from(Book("Zionomicon", List("John De Goes")))`, it will encode the `Book` case class to a response body using the implicit `BinaryCodec[Book]`.
 But, what happens if we add a new field to the `Book` case class, or change one of the existing fields?
 We would need to update the `BinaryCodec[Book]` implementation to reflect these changes.
 Also, if we want to support body response bodies with multiple book objects, we would need to implement a new codec for `List[Book]`.
 So, maintaining these codecs can be cumbersome and error-prone.

 ZIO Schema simplifies this process by providing a way to derive codecs for our custom data types.
 For each custom data type, `A`, if we write/derive a `Schema[A]` using ZIO Schema, then we can derive a `BinaryCodec[A]` for any format supported by ZIO Schema, including JSON, Protobuf, Avro, and Thrift.